javascript-tutorial/ko.javascript.info/5-network/05-fetch-crossorigin/article.md

 After a while, networking methods appeared in browser JavaScript.

 At first, cross-origin requests were forbidden.
-But as a result of long discussions, cross-origin requests were allowed, but any new capabilities unless require an explicit allowance by the server, expressed in special headers.
+But as a result of long discussions, cross-origin requests were allowed, but with any new capabilities requiring an explicit allowance by the server, expressed in special headers.

 ## Simple requests